 Computex is just a few weeks away.
 Mark calendars for May 28 to June 1 (and surrounding dates) -- we're expecting AMD Ryzen 3000 discussion, Navi unveils or teases, and X570 motherboards in the CPU category, with potential Intel news on 10nm for mobile and notebook devices.
 This week's news cycle was still busy pre-show, though, including discussion of an impending end to Intel's CPU shortage, the AMD supercomputer collaboration with Cray, NVIDIA's move away from binned GPUs, and more.

-As always, show notes are below.
+As always, the show notes are below the embedded video.

-Show notes below the video for our weekly recap, as always.
+Show notes are below the embedded video, as always.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.